magepeopleteam/advanced-partial-payment-or-deposit-for-woocommerce/readme.txt

 A. Yes!
 Advanced - Deposit & Partial Payment for WooCommerce is free.

-= Q.If I upgrade pro version from baic version of Deposit & Partial Payment for WooCommerce, will I loose previous Date =
+= Q.If I upgrade pro version from basic version of Deposit & Partial Payment for WooCommerce, will I loose previous Date =
 A. No!
 Upgradation is easy it will just add extra feature with free version.

 == Changelog ==
+= 3.0.3 =
+partial payment form add details in admin order section by default has column for partial

 = 3.0.1 =
 ads for pro features in settings tab